koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ``Linux_ARM64_app_image`` and
 ``Linux_ARM64_zip``.
 Click to download.

-- Cancel the ``run.sh`` command after the build is finished.
+- When the build is completed, stop the ``run.sh`` command.
 Someone might fork _your_ repository, do a pull request and [run code on your raspberry](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security).
-This is not a problem for github; each github runner is always on a clean isolated virtual machine, and the virtual machine is destroyed at the end of the job execution  (``run.sh --ephemeral``).

 not truncated.